denise-amiga/fb-framework/README.md

 * Many more

 ## Install instructions
-Just merge the contents of the `inc` folder into the one of your own FreeBasic installation.
-The `examples` folder contains some examples on how to use the different frameworks.
+Just merge the contents of the `/inc` folder into the one of your own FreeBasic installation.
+The `/examples` folder contains some examples on how to use the different frameworks.